sayanbiswasgithub/credit-card-fraud-detection/README.md

 This notebook will introduce Machine Learning & data science concepts by exploring Credit Card Fraud Detection.
-I tried to create this machine learning model as much possible end to end & descriptive.
+I tried to create this machine learning model as much as possible end to end & descriptive.

 This is example of <b>Single-Class Classification</b>, where it involves to decide whether a sample is part of one class or another.